Early Stages of the Regulation of Class Actions

 These requirements vary to a certain degree, depending on the type of action filed and the type of right that is considered affected.

-Mexican law does not require giving prior notice to the respondent or an opportunity to cure the damage or breach before initiating the trial.
+Mexican law does not require prior notice to be given to the respondent nor does it require an opportunity to cure the damage or breach to be given to them before initiating the trial.

 Statute of Limitations